About Great Linford village, parish and park

 Earthworks were also to be found elsewhere in the vicinity of the village, including to the east of the High Street and within the present manor park grounds, adjacent to and running through the Rectory garden wall toward the house.
 Like those around The Green, all trace of these have now sadly vanished.

-Prior to the development of Milton Keynes, the land in the parish was largely pasture, but almost all had been ploughed in the medieval period.
+Prior to the development of Milton Keynes, the land in the parish was largely pasture, but almost all was ploughed in the medieval period.
 The ridge and furrow field system was mapped in 1972 before it was obliterated by development, and though the date that the fields were established is uncertain, if we consider that a sixth or seventh century Saxon settlement was discovered beneath similar ridge and furrow fields in adjacent Pennylands and that Great Linford is mentioned in the 1086 Domesday Book, then this would seem to provide a likely window of time for its establishment.
 Writing in their extensive account of the archaeological digs conducted at Great Linford between 1974-80, Mynard and Zeepvat postulate that the field system was established in the tenth or eleventh century, and the village at much the same time.

 To the south of the high street is the old village green, once the site of extensive medieval earthworks located on its south and east sides, but since erased by modern development.
 The Green was once much bigger than the triangular rump that remains today, and was the site of a number of crofts.
 Why the Green should have fallen out of use is presently unknown.